 You probably know the French Quiche.
 In French, we call it Quiche Lorraine.
 And Nancy is the capital of Lorraine.
 But there are a lot more regional dishes to try.
 My favourite one is the Choucroute aka sauerkraut (vegetarians, please look away!) – which is more famous as a dish from the nearby region Alsace but is also made in Lorraine.
 I love the Bouchée à la Reine (known to be a recipe from Louis XV’s wife) filled with mushrooms – and this last one can be vegetarian.
 The region Lorraine is also famous for its patés.

 Nancy’s region is the third producer of beers in France (after the north of France and – once again – Alsace).
 There was a boom in the creation of breweries in Lorraine after the French Revolution: from one in 1789 to 30 in 1810 and more than 350 in the early XXth century.
 Unfortunately, the two world wars affected this industry, and the number of breweries has reduced a lot since.
 If you want to try local beers, head to La Capsule (21 Avenue Général Leclerc) or La Fabrique de bières (61 Avenue du XX Corps).
-If you really want to use your visit to Nancy to learn more about French beers, the Musée Français de la Brasserie (French Museum of Brewing) is in a small town 20-minute south of Nancy (open in the afternoon only from 2.30 pm to 6.30 pm).
+If you really want to use your visit to Nancy to learn more about French beers, the Musée Français de la Brasserie (French Museum of Brewing) is in a small town 20 minutes south of Nancy (open in the afternoon only from 2.30 pm to 6.30 pm).

 For how long should you stay in Nancy?